 Now with that out of our system, let's begin.
 There's a lot of goodness here, so I'm definitely going to do this in two parts so as not undervalue these two offerings.

 HELK is incredibly easy to install.
 Its also well documented, with lots of related reading material, let me propose that you take the tine to to review it all.
-Pay particular attention to the wiki
+Pay particular attention to the wiki, gain comfort with the architecture, then review installation steps.

 On an Ubuntu 16.04 LTS system I ran: